A Second Chance at Life

 The DGA Family

 Don’t Go Astray is a small but hard-working team of people who dedicate their lives to caring for animals.
 Founder Kylie comes from a Human Resources/Marketing background and is a Vet Nurse trainee.
-Jami is a Vet Nurse specialising in small and exotic pets.
-Shannon is a Social Worker and animal Foster Carer working throughout Australia and Canada.
-Te is a Small Animal and Equine Veterinary Nurse.
-Iona is a trainee Veterinary Nurse & Abby is an administrator with a background in human patient care and support.
+Jami is a Vet Nurse specialising in exotic pets.
+Shannon is a Foster Carer working throughout Australia and Canada.
+Te is a Small Animal and Equine Veterinary Nurse & Abby is an administrator with a background in human patient care and support.

 Kylie is the founder of Don’t Go Astray – Helping Animals In Need.
 She has a lot of love for animals and has two gorgeous Red-Nosed American Staffy’s at home named Holly and Princess Leia.
 Kylie has fostered many animals in her home whilst they are recovering and looking for their new furever homes.
 She is such a passionate and kind hearted person who goes above and beyond to help others.

-Jami is a qualified Vet Nurse who loves working with all animals especially the exotic pets; guinea pigs, snakes, rabbits, birds, rats and mice.
-She has a love for all animals and currently fosters Guinea Pigs that need forever homes.
+Jami is a qualified Vet Nurse who loves working with all animals especially the exotic pets; guinea pigs, birds, fish, reptiles, rabbits, rats and mice.
+She has a love for all animals and currently fosters Guinea Pigs & Rabbits that need forever homes.
 Jami is Jarla’s saviour and took Jarla on as her own when Jarla needed a forever home and they haven’t looked back since.
 Jami has a passion for saving any animal large and small and is willing to volunteer her time to help those animals in need.

 Shannon has been an animal foster mumma for over 5 years working with rescues over in Vancouver, Canada and now here living in Perth WA.
 She has a background in caring for all animals large and small, wildlife and has a a special interest in animal behaviour.
 Not only does Shannon work with animals she also has a degree in Social Work majoring in Youth studies.
 Heart of gold over here <——–